Probably one of the most important (and often-asked) questions we hear from our Boundless Journeys guests is, “What should I bring?”

 Airfare is not included in the price of your trip.
 Please contact your local travel agency or the airlines directly to make any arrangements you may need.
 If you would like assistance booking airfare, Boundless Journeys can request flights from our partner airfare specialist, Exito Travel.
 There is no fee for this service.

 For many of our Boundless Journeys tours, you will need a good, comfortable pair of hiking boots.
 If you don’t already have a pair, the time to purchase them is now, so that you have ample time to break them in.
+If you’re going shopping for new camping gear, you’ll want to check what https://www.techiecamper.org says first.
 There are many brands from which to choose, and most important, of course, is proper fit.
 Try various boots on with the socks you will wear while hiking.
 Keep them on for 10-15 minutes as you walk around the store, paying close attention to how they make your feet feel.
 By the time you leave for your trip, you should be able to hike five to nine miles in your boots without discomfort.
 Boundless Journeys reserves the right to deny participation to any guest not wearing proper footwear.

 We are often asked about whether low-cut or high-cut (above the ankle) hiking boots are best.
 Our basic advice is this: You need sturdy shoes with a good tread and foot support that are made for hiking (not jogging, tennis, etc.).
 The choice of low- or high-cut is a personal one, but bear in mind you may be in very uneven terrain, and ankle support may be more important than you’d realized.
 It would be a shame to have a sprained ankle spoil your adventure!